tszyrowski/e-python-in-docker/README.md

 Although above mounts all correctly, the local dev vscode doesn't have access to installed modules, hence for example autocompletion will not work.

 The solution to this is to run **`dev container`** vscode extension and attach to running container.

+## Running with docker compose

+The single file can stand-up all services.
+Note the version entry on top of the file.
+Without it the `docker-compose up` can give errors.

+After adding **`docker-compose.yml`** all services can e added with single command:
+`docker-compose up`.</br>
+To stop the services run: `docker-compose down`